 How To Find Duplicates Using Conditional Formatting In Google Sheets

 Conditional formatting is a powerful tool in Google Sheets that allows you to highlight cells that meet certain conditions.
 In this article, we will explore how to use conditional formatting to find duplicates in a spreadsheet.
-(See Also: How To Mail Merge Labels From Google Sheets)
+(See Also: How To Edit Cells In Google Sheets)

 Why Find Duplicates?